cscorley/whatthepatch/README.rst

 .. image:: https://pypip.in/download/whatthepatch/badge.svg?style=flat
     :target: https://pypi.python.org/pypi/whatthepatch/

 What The Patch!? is a library for parsing patch files.
-It's only purpose is to read a patch file and get it into some usable form by other programs.
+Its only purpose is to read a patch file and get it into some usable form by other programs.

 Features